wearefrank/ladybug/README.md

 This should display a page with links to the various resources available like the Ladybug frontend and API.

 To speed up the build copy `build-example.properties` in folder `frank-runner/specials/ladybug` to `build.properties` and enable the relevant properties as describes in the comments in this file.
-If you uncomment `test.with.iaf=true`, you will also build the Frank!Framework, by default using the ANT script of `frank-runner/specials/iaf-webapp`.
+If you uncomment `test.with.iaf=true` as explained in the next section [Testing backend changes with Frank!Framework](#testing-backend-changes-with-frankframework), you will also build the Frank!Framework, by default using the ANT script of `frank-runner/specials/iaf-webapp`.
 You can speed up the build of the FF! by copying `build-example.properties` in folder `frank-runner/specials/iaf-webapp` to `build.properties` and by then editing that `build.properties`.